 If you have a pirated version… well, may God have mercy on your soul.

 GPU is another obvious update that you need to do, but many forget about the MOBO update.
-Motherboard is extremely important, and although their updates aren’t as frequent and impactful, a small change or line in script can make a world of difference.
+The motherboard is extremely important, and although their updates aren’t as frequent and impactful, a small change or line in the script can make a world of difference.

 5. Disable xHCI.